 The deities are buried from every 14 to 18 years, one above another, replaced by new ones.
 These deities are made up of neem wood and are believe to be disintegrated on their own.

 11. The Rath Yatra

-The Rath Yatra is an annual parade in which the deities are carried outside the temple on 2 sets of chariots (3 each).
-The first chariot carries the deities till the river which separates the Jagannath Temple and the Mausi Maa temple.
+The Rath Yatra is associate annual parade within which the deities square measure carried outside the temple on a pair of sets of chariots (3 each). the primary chariot carries the deities until the stream that separates the Jagannath Temple and also the Mausi Maa temple.